-Your veterinarian will show you how to administer glucose injections properly.
-Make sure you read the instructions on the medication, as glucose needs to be refrigerated in order to remain effective.
+Your veterinarian will show you how to administer insulin injections properly.
+Make sure you read the instructions on the medication, as it may need to be refrigerated in order to remain effective.
 Don’t hesitate to ask your veterinarian for advice about how to handle your cat if she resists her injections.

 Diet and weight reduction can help your cat manage the disease when used in addition to medication.
 Ideally, your cat should have meals around the same time as her injections.
 This could mean adjusting your cat to a new feeding schedule, but with patience, your cat will adapt to these lifestyle changes.

-Diabetes in cats cannot always be prevented, but keeping your cat at a healthy weight and feeding him a balanced diet may help reduce his risk of developing this disease.
+Diabetes in cats cannot always be prevented, but keeping your cat at a healthy weight and feeding her a balanced diet may help reduce her risk of developing this disease.
 As your cat ages, monitor her weight, eating and drinking habits, and urination as best as you can.
-Diabetes isn’t always preventable, but an early diagnosis will help your cat get back to his usual self as quickly as possible.
+Diabetes isn’t always preventable, but an early diagnosis will help your cat get back to her usual self as quickly as possible.

 Is there a vaccine for diabetes?

-Diabetes is not an infectious disease.
-There is no vaccine, but keeping your cat up to date on other vaccinations can help reduce the risk of other diseases that may complicate your ability to manage the diabetes.
+Diabetes is not an infectious disease, so there is no vaccine, but keeping your cat up to date on other vaccinations can help reduce the risk of other diseases that may complicate your ability to manage the diabetes.